 At South Hill Primary we are keen to work in partnership with our families and wish to support them through any difficulty or concern they may have.
-We have a comprehensive web page on the school website for SEND and family support and the school SENCo is happy to meet with parents to discuss anything of concern.
-This can be found at the following link:
+We have a comprehensive web page on the school website for SEND and family support and the Assistant Head for Inclusion, Jacqui Donley is happy to meet with parents/carers to discuss anything of concern.
+(See section 4 for contact details)